 In their confusion, the Syrians ran, leaving tents, horses, and donkeys.
 They had to be confused to run away by foot, leaving horses and donkeys behind.
 The Syrians heard the noise of chariots, horses, and even a great host and they ran for their lives.
 They even decided that the King of Israel had aligned himself with the kings of the Hittites and Egyptians to come against them.
 (This miracle occurred to fulfill a prophecy of Elisha concerning the end of the famine which will be explained in the final lesson, Miraculous Utterances.)

 - When the Lord is on your side, your enemy cannot win.
 No weapon formed against you can prosper.

 - Moving forward is far better than sitting still until death overtakes you.

-The final miracle in this lesson related to the Defeat of Enemies is Elisha’s capture of the entire Syrian Army, found in 2 Kings chapter 6.
-The King of Syria was distraught because each time he made plans to defeat the Israelites, Elisha warned the king of Israel and defeated the plans.
-The Syrian king was told that Elisha had revealed his plans to the King of Israel, so he decided to kill Elisha.
+The final miracle in this lesson related to the Defeat of Enemies is Elisha’s Capture of the entire Syrian Army, found in 2 Kings chapter 6:19-22.
+The King of Syria was distraught because each time he made plans to defeat the Israelites, Elisha warned the King of Israel and defeated the plans.
+The Syrian King was told that it was Elisha who revealed his plans to the King of Israel, so he decided to kill Elisha.
 He sent a host of soldiers to capture him, but Elisha had them struck blind (see Lesson #5 Miracles Related to Eyes).
 Elisha then told the Syrian troop that he would lead them to where they should go.

 19 And Elisha said unto them, This is not the way, neither is this the city: follow me, and I will bring you to the man whom ye seek.
 But he led them to Samaria.